-Compared to all other primate species, the anatomy of the human eye evolved a uniquely high contrast between iris and sclera (white part of the eye), making gaze direction particularly public and conspicuous to others (Konishi & Kohshima, 1997).
-In primate evolution, such a feature appears to be highly correlated with social complexity, the relative size of the cortical frontal lobe, as well as the relative mobility of eyes in their sockets, independently of head movements.
+Compared to all other primate species, the anatomy of the human eye evolved a uniquely high contrast between iris and sclera (white part of the eye), making gaze direction particularly public and conspicuous to others (Kobayashi & Kohshima, 1997).
+In primate evolution, such a feature appears to be highly correlated with social complexity, the relative size of the cortical frontal lobe, as well as the relative mobility of eyes in their sockets, independently of head movements. (p.208) This evolution accompanies an apparent change in the function and meaning of gaze as a social signal (Emery, 2000).
+For humans, it correlates with a unique propensity toward "gaze grooming," a search for eye contacts and looking into each other's eyes as an expression of mutual affiliation (Kobayashi & Hashiya, 2011).